AndreasKacofegitis/Software-Articles/CommunicationAndEngineering.md

 To be fair, it is simply impossible to be 100% transparent.
 If not only because we all have our biases and these biases necessarily affect the portrayal of the disseminated information.

-But one rule of thumb of transparency is: Do your actions of being transparent make it uncomfortable to do so?
+But one rule of thumb of transparency is: Do your actions of being transparent sometimes make it uncomfortable to do so?
 Might it be easier to mask over the information?

-###TODO Dan: I'm not clear enough on how to apply that question, could you rephrase or reframe it?###
+### TODO Dan: I'm not clear enough on how to apply that question, could you rephrase or reframe it?###

 When being transparent, do you find that in doing so sometimes, you're also being courageous?